 November in Rome marks the beginning of the off season.
 The days (and lines) are shorter, a bit chillier and possibly wet.

-The Cup is held on November 7 (a public holiday) at Flemington Racecourse and is one of the most famous horse races in the world.
+The Cup will be held on November 6 in 2018 at Flemington Racecourse and is one of the most famous horse races in the world.
 Some 100,000 people are expected to attend, and another 700 million will watch it televised.

 Not feeling so racy?

 Get out on the Great Ocean Road.
 It spans 249 miles from Torquay to Allansford and includes such iconic sites as Twelve Apostles and Port Fairy.
 There are several one and multiday tours that can be booked out of Melbourne.
 Melbourne was designated a UNESCO City of Literature in 2008 and is considered the cultural capital of Australia.
 Here are a few cultural places and events you might want to check out: -- National Gallery of Victoria: The gallery has more than 8,000 Australian paintings and drawings as well as an impressive international collection of art.
 Founded in 1861, it's the nation's oldest museum.
 (Two locations about 10 minute walk from each other: 180 St. Kilda Road, Melbourne, VIC 3006 and Federation Square, Flinders St & Russell Street, Melbourne VIC 3000, Australia; +61 03 8620 2222) -- Dogapalooza: This dog-friendly music festival takes place on November 11 in Burnley Park.
 There will be food trucks, dog washing stations and beer. -- State Library Victoria: Book lovers should go wild for this historical, stunning building, which in addition to books has art displays, lectures, historical exhibits and more.
 (328 Swanston St, Melbourne VIC 3000, Australia)

 5. Beijing, China

-November marks the waning of Beijing's autumn.
+November marks the waning of autumn in Beijing.
 There is still plenty of fall foliage to see in the beginning of the month.
 Hotel and tour prices begin to drop mid-November as it gets increasingly cooler, transitioning into winter.
 Expect cool, clear days at Badaling Great Wall in November (and pack a warm jacket).
 About 45 miles north of Beijing, it is fairly easy to reach by bus or train from the city.
 Give yourself at least two hours for viewing this feat of ancient engineering.
 If you didn't get enough of the sea of red maples there, check out nearby Bandaling Forest Park on your way out.
 (The Great Wall at Badaling, Badaling, Yanqing County 102112 China; +86 10 6912 1383) Compared with Badaling, Mutianyu Great Wall is less well-preserved and slightly more difficult to reach via public transportation from Beijing.
 It also draws less of a crowd (especially on holidays) and offers a later leafing season, well into late November.
 So, depending on when you plan your trip, it might be the better option.
 (Great Wall at Mutianyu, Mutianyu Road, Huairou District, Beijing China; +86 10 6162 6505)

-If you're looking for luxurious accommodation, look no further than The Opposite House.
 This boutique hotel melds traditional and modern Chinese aesthetic, and the 400 thread-count sheets, complimentary minibar and deep-soaking oak bathtubs don't hurt either.
 (Building 1 No 11 Sanlitun Road Chaoyang, Sanlitun Road, Beijing, China, 100027; +86 10 6536 0601)